Amiri83/Zabbix_Api_Monitoring/README.md

 - **Zabbix Hostname**
   The target Zabbix server to receive metrics.
   This variable must be set at the beginning of the script.

-## Implemenation
-1.Copy and configure the parser.py file on your server.

-When you run it, you should see output similar to the example below, depending on your defined patterns and the number of APIs being monitored.
+After configuration when you run it, you should see output similar to the example below, depending on your defined patterns and the number of APIs being monitored.

 <pre>